gschwind/web-intro/notebooks/34-builtin-types.md

 ```

 <!-- #region slideshow={"slide_type": "slide"} -->
-### assignment based on objects
+### Assignment based on objects
 <!-- #endregion -->

-reminder : we had already seen array-based assignment
-which is a Python-style idiom
+reminder : we had already seen array-based assignment which is a Python-style idiom

 ```javascript
 let [a1, a2] = [100, 200];